 A book celebrating the legendary Victorian naturalist, explorer, and environmentalist Alfred Russel Wallace.

-Co-published by Under the Skin and Another Escape, a book that celebrates the British naturalist-explorer Alfred Russel Wallace.
+Co-published by Under the Skin and Another Escape, this 64-page book celebrates the British naturalist-explorer Alfred Russel Wallace.

 Rachel Taylor Co-founder of Another Escape